New all-time low for Glencore drags UK stocks lower

 "It may be too soon to believe a bottom is in (for commodity prices)," said Brenda Kelly, analyst at London Capital Group.

+The FTSE 100 index was down 1.2 percent, worse than a 0.8 percent drop for the pan-European FTSEurofirst 300 index .

 On the deal-making front, Vodafone took a hit from news that tie-up talks between the network operator and Liberty Global had collapsed because they could not agree on the value of their businesses.
-Vodafone shares were down 3.7 percent, its lowest level in 10 months.
+Vodafone shares were down 3.8 percent.

-However, brewer SABMiller fared better, with shares touching fresh six-month highs, up 2.8 percent, after a report in the Sunday Times that Anheuser-Busch could bid about $106 billion for the company.
+However, brewer SABMiller fared better, with shares up at fresh six-month highs after a report in the Sunday Times that Anheuser-Busch could bid about $106 billion for the company.

 "News of the proposed takeover of SABMiller...has put M&A (mergers and acquisitions) firmly in the spotlight," HSBC strategists wrote in a note to clients.
 "We believe (companies) will increasingly choose to buy (rivals) because the macro is so uncertain."
-(Reporting by Lionel Laurent; Editing by Toby Chopra and Susan Thomas)
+(Reporting by Lionel Laurent; Editing by Toby Chopra)

 * Rise in miners lends support (Adds details, closing prices)